DeanSH/VB6_MultiHost_P2P_Webcam/README.md

 Use Example.exe to start using the Webcam Host or Viewing exe's it sets up the config file prior to running the View or Host Cam exe's.
 If any other DLL/OCX errors occur then use the all needed files + reg for my VB6 projects.
+The vic32.dll is what captures a users Webcam stream and converts it into images for transfering between peers.